Avenue de Suffren

 The Avenue de Suffren is an avenue situated between the 7th and 15th arrondissements of Paris.
+It is named for the 18th-century admiral Pierre André de Suffren.

 Location and access

-The Avenue de Suffren has one of its extremities at quai Branly and the others at boulevard Garibaldi near place de la République-de-Panama.
-It is named for 18th century admiral Suffren.
+The Avenue de Suffren has one of its extremities at the Quai Branly and the others at the Boulevard Garibaldi near the Place de la République-de-Panama.
 It intersects the avenues La Motte-Picquet, Lowendal, Ségur and Rue Pérignon.

-Rue de Buenos-Aires, Avenue Octave-Gréard, Rue Jean-Rey, Rue du Général-Lambert, Rue Desaix, Avenue Joseph-Bouvard, Rue Jean-Pierre-Bloch, Rue Champfleury, Rue de Presles, Avenue du Général-Détrie, Rue de la Fédération, Rue Jean-Carriès, Rue Dupleix, Avenue de Champaubert, Rue du Laos, Rue de l'Abbé-Roger-Derry, Rue Mario-Nikis, Rue Chasseloup-Laubat, Rue Valentin-Haüy, Rue Bellart, Rue Rosa-Bonheur, and Rue Barthélemy have an extremity at Avenue de Suffren.
+The Rue de Buenos-Aires, Avenue Octave-Gréard, Rue Jean-Rey, Rue du Général-Lambert, Rue Desaix, Avenue Joseph-Bouvard, Rue Jean-Pierre-Bloch, Rue Champfleury, Rue de Presles, Avenue du Général-Détrie, Rue de la Fédération, Rue Jean-Carriès, Rue Dupleix, Avenue de Champaubert, Rue du Laos, Rue de l'Abbé-Roger-Derry, Rue Mario-Nikis, Rue Chasseloup-Laubat, Rue Valentin-Haüy, Rue Bellart, Rue Rosa-Bonheur, and Rue Barthélemy have an extremity at the Avenue de Suffren.

-Metro station Ségur on Paris Métro Line 10 is at the intersection of Avenue de Suffren and Rue Pérignon.
+Metro station Ségur on Paris Métro Line 10 is at the intersection of the Avenue de Suffren and the Rue Pérignon.

 History

-The avenue was opened between what is now quai Branly and avenue de Lowendal when the Champ-de-Mars was built, around 1770.
+The avenue was opened between what is now the Quai Branly and the Avenue de Lowendal when the Champ de Mars was built, around 1770.
 In 1838, the Minister of Finances transferred authority on the avenue to the City of Paris.

-In 1867, it was decided to prolongate the Avenue up to Rue Barthélémy and Boulevard de Grenelle (now Boulevard Garibaldi).
+In 1867, it was decided to prolongate the avenue up to the Rue Barthélémy and the Boulevard de Grenelle (now the Boulevard Garibaldi).
 The Abattoirs de Grenelle slaughterhouse had to be destroyed to allow the project to proceed.